Depression Therapy in Amherst, MA—Therapists and Counselors at Thriveworks

 What Are the Symptoms of Depression?

 Depression is manifested in a variety of ways with a wide range of severity.
 Some people experience lethargy with difficulties getting motivated, particularly in the morning.
 Others continually find it difficult having enough energy to get through the day.
 These feelings of extreme fatigue may be paired with feelings of worthlessness, helplessness and hopelessness.
 Major depressive disorder is characterized by at least two weeks of significant decreases in motivation, loss of interest in previously preferred activities, self-degrading thoughts, and pain without a clear cause.
 It is possible that episodes of depression are separated by years.
 At times, symptoms can be greatly reduced or stop all together only to see the onset of symptoms recur.
 There may be a precipitating event that triggers the onset of symptoms.
 But this may not always be the case and symptoms may recur without warning.
 However, others may suffer from chronic depression with symptoms persisting over a long period of time.
-If you experience any of these symptoms, do not let them worsen but call an experienced Thriveworks therapist or counselor in Amherst at (413) 634-4805.
+If you experience any of these symptoms, do not let them worsen but call an experienced Thriveworks depression therapist or counselor in Amherst at (413) 634-4805.

 What Are the Results of Depressive Episodes?